The 24th International Conference on Artificial Neural Networks.

 Message from the ICANN 2014 Chair

-In 2014, the Knowledge Technology Institute in Computer Science at the University of Hamburg will organise the 24th ICANN Conference in Hamburg, Germany.
+In 2014, the Knowledge Technology Institute in Computer Science at the University of Hamburg organised the 24th ICANN Conference in Hamburg, Germany.
 Hamburg is the second largest city in Germany, home to about 1.8 million people.
 Situated on the river Elbe, the port of Hamburg is the second largest port in Europe and often considered the gate to the world.
 The University of Hamburg is the largest institution for research and education in the north of Germany.
-We invite all neural network researchers worldwide to join us on September 15–19, 2014.
+We invited all neural network researchers worldwide to join us on September 15–19, 2014.

 best wishes, Stefan Wermter